ubc-tea/Backdoor_Multimodal_Foundation_Model/README.md

 | COVID  | [covid-test-meta.csv](https://drive.google.com/file/d/1n7NCn1b5oLSY-5k9lL5i_4ukKSAvMmwe/view?usp=sharing) |
 | RSNA  | [rsna-test-meta.csv](https://drive.google.com/file/d/1-YwJCiS3T3dJgpbTdy2VNyfsczEjjpLS/view?usp=sharing) |

-_Note: change `/path/to/your/data` in each *.csv to the actual folder on your local disk._
+_Note: change `/path/to/your/data` in each *.csv to the actual folder on your local disk.
+Before downloading sentence label from MIMIC dataset, make sure your applied and have an approved license on the physionet, which is required for access any concent for MIMIC._

 ### Train
 ```